This page in Swedish

 About Martina Norling

 Martina Norling is senior lecturer in education and preschool education at the School of Humanities, Education and Social Sciences.
 She has a PhD in didactics as well as a bachelor’s degree in early childhood education and a master's degree in special education.
-Martina Norling mainly teaches subject didactics with a focus on languages in preschool and school.
+Martina Norling mainly teaches subject didactics with a focus on early childhood literacy and multilingualism in preschool.

 Research